Lapidary Fundamentals: Gemstone Tumbling

 Location, location, location.
 That saying isn't just for real estate.
 You need to consider carefully where you're going to place your equipment.
 Gemstone tumbling machines are noisy and run 24 hours for days on end.
 Lortone makes tumblers with rubber barrels to minimize the noise.
 While this helps, they're still noisy.
 You need more than one wall between your bed and the tumbler if you want to get any sleep.
 If you're using a machine with a steel barrel, you'll need more than that!
 Don't forget about your neighbors, either.
 Simply putting the tumbler in the garage may help you sleep but won't ingratiate you with them.

 If you don't have a secluded room or basement, consider making a container for it.
 A cardboard box lined with styrofoam or covered with an old blanket will reduce the sound considerably.

 Choosing A Gemstone Tumbling Machine

 There are two kinds of tumblers: rotary and vibratory.
 Rotary tumblers are the most well known.
-They can be found at any rock shop, scientific supply house, toy store, and, of course, online.
-They’re the least expensive variety and come in the widest range of sizes.
+You can find them at any rock shop, scientific supply house, toy store, and, of course, online.
+They're the least expensive variety and come in the widest range of sizes.